rainmanh/jumpscale_core8/docs/Howto/how_to_create_plugin_atom.md

-# tutorial how to create a plugin for ActorTemplate
+# tutorial how to create a plugin for actorTemplate

 ## plugin which calls a jumpscale function